 Sigrid’s honors and awards include a Whiting Writer’s Award, a Berlin Prize Fellowship, and two awards from the American Academy of Arts and Letters: the Rosenthal Foundation Award and the Rome Prize in Literature.
 The Friend won the 2018 National Book Award and was a finalist for the 2019 Simpson/Joyce Carol Oates Prize.
-She has taught at Columbia, Princeton, Boston University, and The New School, and has been a visiting writer or writer in residence at Baruch, Vassar, and the University of California at Irvine, among others.
+She has taught at Columbia, Princeton, Boston University, and the New School, and has been a visiting writer or writer in residence at Amherst, Smith, Baruch, Vassar, Syracuse, and the University of California, Irvine, among others.
 Beginning in fall, 2019, she will be writer in residence at Boston University.
 Sigrid has also been on the faculty of the Bread Loaf Writers’ Conference and of several other writers’ conferences across the country.
 She lives in New York City.

 "Graceful, respectful, and achingly honest."

 "Ms. Nunez writes beautifully, [and] her memoir offers the most revealing portrait of Sontag yet." -The New York Observer

 "Nunez, an uncompromising talent in her own right, offers the most vibrant and multifaceted portrait of Sontag to date." - Vogue